Priya-0217/chrome_extension/README.md

 # My Chrome Extension

-This is a simple Chrome extension that adds a custom icon to the Chrome toolbar and opens a popup when clicked.
+A modern Chrome extension with a beautiful gradient-themed dashboard to manage form submissions.
+Features a clean, professional interface with smooth animations and intuitive controls.

 ## Features